-Younger Ranch’s Heritage: A Sound Foundation for Your Legacy
+Younger Ranch Heritage: A Sound Foundation for Your Legacy

 Younger Ranch (est. 1914) is a fifth-generation family cattle ranch.
-Now specializing in private family weddings.
-Located six miles East of Monument, CO.
-We’re North of Colorado Springs, South of Denver, and right next to the Black Forest region.
+Now specializing in private, once-in-a-lifetime, family wedding experiences.
+Located six miles East of Monument, Colorado.
+We’re near Colorado Springs, Denver, and right next to the Black Forest region.

 Origins of Younger Ranch start with William Younger (and his wife Grace Sears) who came to Monument CO. in 1884 from Knox County, Illinois.